lgboim/SelfAI/README.md

 ## Getting Started

-1. Clone the repository and navigate to the project directory.
+1. Clone the repository to your local machine.
-2. Ensure that the required dependencies are installed.
+2. Install the required dependencies (NumPy, PyTorch, gym, openai) if not already installed.
+3. Set up your OpenAI API key as an environment variable named OPENAI_API_KEY.
-3. Run the `train.py` script to train the DQN agent and observe its progress.
+4. Run the train.py script to train the DQN agent and observe its progress.

 ## Contributing